ackertyson/docker-env-version/README.md

     image: "myapp:${MY_NPM_APP_VERSION}"
 ```

-Project directory structure for this example is like:
+Project directory structure for this example looks like:

 ```
 myapp/